Clarksville Gas and Water Department plans Tylertown Road Water Outage for Water Valve Replacement - Clarksville Online - Clarksville News, Sports, Events and Information

 - Sage Meadow Lane

-The water valve replacement is anticipated to be finished, water service restored, and the roads reopened by approximately 4:00pm.
+The water valve replacement is anticipated to be finished and water service restored by approximately 4:00pm.

 About Clarksville Gas and Water